-- 1 Select setup key on the main interface.

-- 2 Select Date And Time > Time Scale.

-- 3 Select Real Time (default) or Relative Time.

-- 4 Select OK.
+- 1 Select the setup key O on the main interface. - 2 Select Date And Time > Time Scale. - 3 Select Real Time (default) or Relative Time. - 4 Select OK.

 The real time contains only the hour and minute, but no second.
 As a result, the time scale may correspond to the $0 \sim 59$ th second of the system time.
 Do not mistake the time scale for the exact time.